All Episodes

 I'm just curious, how are we going to afford that?

-Well, if you're suggesting if uh w we could fund fifty Afghan wars on on what this health care bill involves.
+Well, if you're suggesting if we could fund 50 Afghan wars on what this health care bill involves, if you think that's apples and apples, that's just crazy.

 And the good news is that if we get government cut down to the size that I want it to be, we will have more than enough money to fund every just and proper war that may arise over the years.

-And that's the notion of the notion of government not have it is always false to cry that government doesn't have enough money.
+And that's the notion of the notion of government not have, it is always false to cry that government doesn't have enough money.

-You think government is inept across the board.
+You think government is inept across the board?

 I beg pardon?

-You think government costs?
+You think government?

-I've and I can't tell you how much I've destroyed the clock here to uh to have you and I've really enjoyed it.
+I can't tell you how much I've destroyed the clock here to have you.

 I really appreciate it.

-Uh more on the Rush Limbaugh show in just a moment.
+More on the Rush Limbaugh show in just a moment.

 Mark Davis filling in.